project-chip/connectedhomeip/provision/README.md

 * Init: Used for initialization.
 Sends the flash size and location to the firmware.
 * CSR: Used for on-device key and CSR generation.
 * Import: Used to transmit files to the device (DAC, DAC key, PAI, and CD).
 Each file is sent whole in a single exchange.
 * Setup: Used to transmit all other factory device to the device.
-The transmitted data is send in a single package, in precise order, with fixed data types and sizes.
+The transmitted data is sent in a single package, in precise order, with fixed data types and sizes.
 Users of version 1.0 do not execute any of these commands manually.
 The script simply execute these commands sequentially as needed.
 There are no extension capabilities on this protocol, nor any provision to read-back the provisioned data.